awsdocs/aws-freertos-docs/doc_source/userguide/secure-sockets-demo.md

 The following example uses a single RTOS task\.
 The source code for this example can be found at `demos/tcp/aws_tcp_echo_client_single_task.c`\.

 Before you begin, verify that you have downloaded Amazon FreeRTOS to your microcontroller and built and run the Amazon FreeRTOS demo projects\.
-You can download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
+You can clone or download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
+See the [README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.
 For more information about setting up an Amazon FreeRTOS\-qualified board, see [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html)\.

 **To run the demo**